rtecson/RTAlertView/README.md

 ![RTAlertView](https://github.com/rtecson/RTAlertView/raw/master/Screenshots/00-One-Button.png)

+The alert uses auto layout to position itself in the center of the screen, and will automatically adjust its position when the device orientation changes, or when the keyboard is displayed.

 The following properties, in addition to those defined for UIAlertView, are defined in RTAlertView:

     @property (strong, nonatomic) UIColor *titleColor;